Sooner or later, every realtor will encounter a property involved in a bankruptcy case.

 Realtors are among the professionals serving and advising the bankruptcy estate whose employment by a bankruptcy fiduciary must be preapproved by the bankruptcy judge.

 Chapter 7 trustees and Chapter 11 debtor’s in possession are fiduciaries.
 Individuals in Chapter 13 are not fiduciaries for their creditors.
-Court vary on whether the court must approve the realtor in a Chapter 13 sale.
+Court vary on whether the court must approve the engagement of a realtor in a Chapter 13 sale.

 The Bankruptcy Code requires that the professionals of the estate be “disinterested”: that is, free of competing loyalties that might compromise their duty to the interests of creditors of the estate.